stbordoni/tof-reco/README.md

 To read the ROOT file the method is basically the same: run `./ReadRootFile.sh run_number`.
 You can change what is printed or do other operations changing `ReadRootFile.cpp`.
+A file `run*_plots.root` is generated, containing all the histograms produced in the code.

 # Description of the classes